 1. Healthy lunch and snacks

-With only a few minutes to take lunch, many workers opt to eat fast food so that they can get back to work early.
-Employers can provide enough time for their team members during lunch time to hit the gym, play a sport, or even head home to eat a healthy homemade lunch.
-Companies like Google manage cafeterias that are able to offer catered snacks and lunches to their workers in the course of the day, where employees from different teams can interact and make new friends.
+With only a few minutes to take lunch, many workers opt to eat fast food.
+Employers can provide enough time for their team members during lunchtime to hit the gym, play a sport, or even head home to eat a healthy homemade lunch.
+Companies such as Google manage cafeterias that offer catered snacks and lunches to their workers in the course of the day, where employees from different teams can interact and make new friends.

-There are also healthy snacks delivery services that have emerged lately.
-Such services help to deliver healthy snacks to employee offices instead of them having to go out looking for food.
-Since everyone needs to eat, good snack and lunch programs and the promotion of healthy eating at the workplace will appeal to everyone.
+There are also healthy snack delivery services that have emerged lately.
+Such services deliver healthy snacks to employee offices instead of them having to go out looking for food.
+Since everyone needs to eat, good snack and lunch programs and the promotion of healthy eating at the workplace appeals to everyone.

 2. Assistance programs

-Employee wellness programs should cater not only the bodies of the employees but also their minds.
+Employee wellness programs should cater not only to the bodies of the employees but also to their minds.
 Employers can provide personal support for issues such as substance abuse, stress, anxiety, and depression.
 Many work-related stress issues experienced by employees can be addressed through guided support programs outside the workplace.
-Such programs help employees to achieve peace of mind so that they can be able to perform at their best.
+Such programs help employees to achieve peace of mind so that they can perform at their best.
 They boost confidence and satisfaction between the employer and the employees.

-A siesta after lunch during a hectic day always leaves one feeling reinvigorated completely.
-For this reason, innovative companies such as Asana, Zappos, and Facebook usually have specialized nap rooms where workers who want to have a small nap after lunch can go.
-They usually have flexible work schedules, and so employees can return to their projects with renewed energy after catching a quick nap.
-Naps have been clinically proven to provide benefits on productivity.
+A siesta after lunch during a hectic day always leaves one feeling reinvigorated.
+For this reason, innovative companies such as Asana, Zappos, and Facebook usually have specialized nap rooms where workers who want to take a brief nap after lunch can go.
+Employees can return to their projects with renewed energy after catching a quick nap.
+Naps have been clinically proven to provide benefits in productivity.